 Vergas is well-known for the community's high level of civic engagement, hosting public events throughout the year for residents (year-round and seasonal) to contribute to the lively spirit of the seasons.
-As the COVID-19 pandemic continues to drive the outmigration of urban dwellers to rural places across the state of Minnesota, courtesy of Esri: wcif.maps.arcgis.com the demand for development in and around Vergas will likely continue, given that certain basic services, such as broadband, are made available.
+As the COVID-19 pandemic continues to drive the outmigration of urban dwellers to rural places across the state of Minnesota, the demand for development in and around Vergas will likely continue, given that certain basic services, such as broadband, are made available.
 This makes Vergas well-positioned to capitalize on this trend and increase its tax-base, number of local business owners, and civically-engaged residents.